IP Address Schema

 1.2. mapping

-If a specific type of IP address is needed (see version(int)
+If a specific type of IP address is needed (see version(int)) this setting will convert the

 address between the two formats if necessary and possible.